Mr-Sheep/uiuc-course-god/README.md

-# UIUC Course God
+# UIUC Course God 🌽

 ## Introduction

 Automatically check and register courses for UIUC students.
 This software is able to bypass school's auto-detection system.

 You should be able to use this with your own school with some easy tweaks if they are using similar systems.

-## Warning

-This is a rule-breaking software, so please beware the risks.

-## Requirements

-Packages installation guide: `pip3 install -r requirement.txt`

-Compatible with Python2 and Python3

-Requirements: bs4, selenium, chromedriver (using brew cask), webdriver-manager

-## Usage and features

-`python3 run.py semester netid password {CRN1 CRN2} CRN3 CRN4 {CRN5 CRN6} ...`
-Optional: `--headless`

-if you put two or more crns inside a `{}` it will be considered as "linked course", meaning that all crns inside the bracket must be available for registration before the program register it.

-Use semester in this format: YYYY-season.

-Example usage: `python3 run.py 2021-fall abc123 abcdefg12345 11111 22222`

-Multiple courses can be put in at the same time.

-Crosslist courses are supported.
-However, you'll need to edit the code to do this.

-## Contributing

-If there is any outdated component, please make a pull request or contact the author.
-Contact me if you want to maintain this repo.

-Email: chitianhaoxp@gmail.com

-Wechat: chitianhao
+This script was originally written by [chitianhao](https://github.com/chitianhao/uiuc-course-god)

 ## Future features